 - 3 - 1x2x8 (for the grid)

-2. For the decorative top part, the plan was calling for square ballisters.
-They were $9/each so I thought I could opt out from it and just use the scraps of wood in the end.
+Cut 1x4" at 49 ½" and attach them to the top of the box using 1 ¼" deck screws.
+I used 1x4"x4' on my garden bed and for the decorative top part, the plan was to add square ballisters.
+They were $9/each so I thought I could opt out of it and just used the scraps of wood in the end.

 In my humble opinion, it turned out divine!
 I can't wait to grow a bunch of vegetables in it!

 You need to place your raised bed in a sunny spot, where the sun comes for at least 6-8 hours a day.